Mijailo Mijailović: Early life

 Mijailo was born in Stockholm, Sweden, on 6 December 1978 to Serbian parents from the town of Mladenovac.
 His parents immigrated to Sweden in the late 1960s as foreign workers.
 When he was 6 years old, he was sent to live with his paternal grandparents in Serbia, where he went to school.
 He returned to Sweden when the Yugoslav Wars began.
-He finished school in 1995, with a grade point average of 3.4 (out of a possible 5.0).
-He enrolled in Swedish high school but dropped out in the second grade, his school mates remember him as a lone wolf.
+He finished school in 1995, with a grade point average of 3.4 (out of 5.0).
+He enrolled in Swedish high school but dropped out in the second grade.
+His school mates remember him as a lone wolf.

 In 1997, at 18 years old, he stabbed his father and was convicted of aggravated assault.
-His father was an alcoholic, and often assaulted Mijailo's mother and the children.
+His father was an alcoholic, and often assaulted Mijailo's mother and children.
 In June 1999, he was convicted of holding illegal arms; he had a knife on him.
 In April, the same year, he threatened a young girl and her mother.